Before WWII and the

 growing healthier produce.

-Eating food grown
+Eating

-using sustainable agriculture methods provides
+food grown using sustainable agriculture

-many health benefits including a decrease of
+including a decrease of exposure to harmful

-exposure to harmful chemicals and substances.Instead
+chemicals and substances.Instead

 of depletion of the living soil that grows our